martinpinto/chronos/README.md

 ## Inserting events

 When inserting Events, those are pushed through a pipe of "pre"'s (pre insert plugins), before validated.
 Those "pre"'s can manipualte the inserted events or do operations async with the raw data.
+Every "pre" can manipulate the data before the data is picked up by the next pre.

 Once data is inserted into the DB, all valid and inserted events will be forwarded to the post plugins in parrallel to do whatever they feel like doing, e.g: (push notifications, insertion to redis, map/reduce, store until needed).